 2. You may always authenticate with a local username and password for the target macOS device, even if no one is logged into the device.
 If you provide the same username and password as someone logged into the device, the session will be shared.
 Otherwise, a new desktop session will be created.

 Please note: This method will negate the 10 minute interval prompt when requesting permission.

 3. When authenticating from a third-party VNC client, you must also provide the Authentication code when connecting.

 Enabling Remote Management

 LiveDesktop automatically enables Remote Management for devices when starting a new session for the first time.
 For devices running macOS 10.13 and older, LiveDesktop needs no additional settings to enable Remote Management.
-For devices running macOS 10.14 Mojave and newer, LiveDesktop may need to be enabled manually for LiveDesktop to function.
+For devices running macOS 10.14 Mojave and newer, LiveDesktop requires MDM to function properly.
 For full details on how to enable Remote Management for LiveDesktop, see our article Enabling Remote Management for LiveDesktop.

 Configuring LiveDesktop Privileges

 When LiveDesktop has been enabled, all Addigy users with the owner or admin, and user role will be able to start sessions with macOS devices they can access.